Kava-Labs/AIPs/README.md

 3. Add your KIP to your fork of the repository
 4. Submit a Pull Request to Kava's KIPs repository

+# KIP Categories
+- Asset: a KIP that is related to the new asset integration.
+- Core: a KIP that is related the Kava's core protocol specifications.

 # KIP Status Terms
 - Draft: a KIP that has been submitted to Kava's KIPs repository and is undergoing rapid iteration and changes.